thoughtspot/thoughtspot.github.io/_data-integrate/troubleshooting/enable-ODBC-log-linux.md

 ---
-title: [Enabling ODBC Logs on Linux or Solaris]
+title: [Enable ODBC Logs on Linux or Solaris]
 keywords: tbd
 tags: [logs]
 summary: "Learn how to troubleshoot ODBC connections."